Build Tengine, MariaDB and PHP on Ubuntu 14.04

 Set File Permissions

-As we will create some temporary files in the folder /var/tmp.
-So we must create it before starting Tengine.
+We will create some temporary files in the folder /var/tmp, so we must create it before starting Tengine.
 Besides, for security, we need to create an account for the Tengine webserver.

 Start Tengine Manually